Remisse/ecscalibur/README.md

   TBD
   ```
 2) Add the `-experimental` compiler option to your project
-3) Run this self-contained code snippet to ensure everything has been set up correctly:
+3) Run the following snippet to ensure everything has been set up correctly:

 ```scala
 import ecscalibur.core.*